Structured Data, like any other markup language, is important to the presentation of your content, in particular, your products and other information.

 Not only that, user experience data relates to Google and improves your site authority.
 Plus, the structured data helps Google understand your site, so the more often you’re managing your data and making changes that they become relevant to user experiences, such as changing product details or prices, the more Google learns about your business.
 The more Google learns about your business, the better it can identify you in relevant searches which equals higher rankings.

 The data you have available to you is the best tool in the box for improving your search results.
-This includes using structured data markup to improve how your site presents in search engines.
+This includes using structured data to improve how your site presents in search engines.

 One of the most common uses of this is showing positive reviews in your search results.
 This shows that your business is trustworthy and immediately tells potential traffic about your good reputation.
 Schema markup is the use of structured data as code to tell the search engine about your site.
 Sometimes this is little things, like where to place a box for product images, the price, and other criteria, but it can be used for practical purposes, both on your site and in your search results.